connornishijima/sensory_bridge_docs/wiring.md

 <wire-white>DATA</wire-white>
 <wire-green>GND</wire-green>

-Addressable LED strips like this have both an input side and an output side.
-Be sure that you're wiring the input side to your Sensory Bridge, otherwise the LEDs won't function properly!
+**Addressable LED strips like this have both an input side and an output side.** Be sure that you're wiring the input side to your Sensory Bridge, otherwise the LEDs won't function properly!

 If you are using a 4-wire "DotStar" style LED strip, you'll need to use the "CLK" terminal as well, and reconfigure your device in an upcoming step.

-Here is the typical wiring color scheme of a DotStar strip:
+Here is the typical wiring color scheme of a 4-wire DotStar strip:

 <wire-red>5V</wire-red>
 <wire-green>DATA</wire-green>